oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-1-provider.md

 data "oci_identity_region_subscriptions" "activated" { tenancy_id = var.tenancy_ocid }
 ```

-After an initial *apply*, we use the `terraform output -json` command and parse the list with [jq][ref_jq] to crteate a terraform input file, in this example a list of regional provider.
-We use a bash command to transfer the result into `~/project/provider.tf.json` file.
+After an initial `apply`, we use the `terraform output -json` command and parse the list with [jq][ref_jq] to create a terraform input file.
+In this example, the list contains a set of regional providers.
+We then use a bash command to transfer the result into `~/project/provider.tf.json` file:

 ```console
 terraform output -json | jq '[{provider: {oci: .providers.value[]}}]' > p && mv ./p ../provider.tf.json